Expand API: display who has access to an object

 Admins have a specific relation.

-In this example the application knows the rough structure of the relation tuples it uses and can therefore determine that
+In this example the application knows the rough structure of the relationships it uses and can therefore determine that

 max-depth=3 is sufficient to display all relevant relations: